 MDOT MTA started using GPS trackers in March 2018 to calculate Commuter Bus on-time performance.
 Prior to that, on-time performance was calculated using contractor self reporting.
 This graph omits the contractor self reported data to avoid appearances of equivalency.

 OTP Improvement Plan: Improving Local Bus OTP will be the main focus to better serve the largest number of riders.
 Data driven analysis guides the decision making process when it comes to improving OTP.

 The following list describes abbreviations and terms, and provides notes to clarify language used on this web page.

-- Ridership - A measure of passenger trips on an MTA mode.
-The industry term is ‘unlinked-passenger-trips.’
-It should not be confused with the number of people who ride the MTA's service because a single person tends to ride the system multiple times a day.
-Likewise, because the MTA does not track people as they move through the system, a person who transfers from one bus to another is counted as two distinct rides.
+- Ridership - A measure of passenger trips on a mode.
+The industry term is "unlinked-passenger-trips."
+It should not be confused with the number of people who ride MDOT MTA's service because a single person tends to ride the system multiple times a day.
+Likewise, because MDOT MTA does not track people as they move through the system, a person who transfers from one bus to another is counted as two distinct rides.
 This is in line with how transit systems report ridership across the nation.